 For example, it's important to use your in-state address for your:

-In your estate planning documents, including your will, living trust, powers of attorney, and healthcare directive, you can also make an explicit statement that the preferred state is your domicile.
+In your estate planning documents, including your will, living trust, powers of attorney, and healthcare directive, you can also make an explicit statement as to which preferred state is your domicile.
 Most wills, for example, begin with a statement of domicile.
-Make sure the documents comply with the preferred state's laws.
+Make sure the documents comply with your preferred state's laws.

 Here are some more steps you can take to show that your life is centered in the preferred state: